Open for submissions February 1–29 and August 1–31, 2024. Poems received outside of this submission period will not be

 A note on rejections:

 There are many factors involved in selecting and not selecting poems for a journal.
 To give your poems the best chance possible, please make sure you follow the submission guidelines (for Kingfisher and every other journal to which you submit).
 Sometimes, a submission is full of decent poems, but none of them dazzled me.
 This doesn’t mean they’ve failed, only that other poems stood out more.
 Maybe it was due to the freshness of subject, or a particular turn of phrase, or the sound when I read it aloud, or any number of other factors.
-Likewise, maybe I didn’t select a poem because I’d just read one similar to it in Modern Haiku, or I’d already accepted a poem on petroglyphs for this issue, or because I’d read too many poems lately about skinny-dipping, or because it was cliché, or because I failed to understand it, or any number of other reasons.
+Likewise, maybe I didn’t select a poem because I’d just read one similar to it in Modern Haiku, or I’d already accepted a poem about petroglyphs for this issue, or because I’d read too many poems lately about skinny-dipping, or because it was cliché, or because I failed to understand it, or any number of other reasons.

 Rejection isn’t fun, but don’t get discouraged.
 Patience, practice, and persistence.
 Sometimes my submissions get rejected, too.
 Just because I don’t accept your poems for Kingfisher doesn’t mean that another journal might not take them.
-In almost every journal I read, I see poems that I passed on for Kingfisher and I’m happy that those poems have found a home.
+In almost every journal I read, I see poems that I didn’t accept for Kingfisher and I’m happy that those poems have found a home.
 Sometimes it takes a while for a poem to find the right editor.
 Sometimes it takes revision, which is where trusted friends, haiku books, and workshops can help.
 And yes, sometimes you have to just let go of a poem and focus on others.
 Keep at it, read lots (see Resources https://kingfisherjournal.com/resources/), seek feedback, and keep writing!

 I look forward to reading your poems!